Joystream/pioneer/CONTRIBUTING.md

 To submit a bug report a feature request, please [create an issue on GitHub](https://github.com/Joystream/pioneer/issues/new/choose).

-If you're looking an issue to fix look at the issues with a tag of [Good first issue](https://github.com/Joystream/pioneer/labels/good%20first%20issue)
+If you're looking for an issue to fix, take a look at the issues tagged [Good first issue](https://github.com/Joystream/pioneer/labels/good%20first%20issue)

 ## Contributing code